-You can test your scroll depth events by looking at your chosen page in Google Tag Manager preview and as you scroll down, the tags which are firing will appear as events in the Tag Manager preview.
+You can test your scroll depth events by looking at your chosen page in Google Tag Manager preview and as you scroll down, the tags that are firing will appear as events in the Tag Manager preview.

-Configuring Scroll Depth in Google Tag Manager
+Configuring scroll depth in Google Tag Manager

 From there you can set the scroll depths on which events will fire – you’ll probably want to set vertical scroll depths as opposed to horizontal, as users typically scroll up and down your page as opposed to side-to-side, unless your website is laid out in such a way.
 You also have the option to fire the event on all pages or just a selection of them.

-After you’ve saved your scroll depth event triggers, you need to set up your Google Analytics tags – in most situations, you should set the tag type to Universal Analytics, and then your track type for this should be set to Event.
+After you’ve saved your scroll depth event triggers, you need to set up your Google Analytics tags.
+In most situations, you should set the tag type to Universal Analytics, and then your track type for this should be set to Event.
 From here, you need to set your Event Tracking Parameters, make sure the tag is set up under your Analytics ID’s settings, and add the Scroll Depth trigger you configured earlier.